 Sure, you can always cook at your campsite, but if that’s not your thing, there are plenty of great options for dining at Fort Wilderness.
-There are two different dinner shows available, plus a buffet, bar, quick service carryout, and food truck for you to pick from, so you won’t go hungry during your stay.
+You definitely won’t go hungry during your stay.

 Hoop Dee Doo Revue

 The Hoop Dee Doo Revue is one of my favorite things to do on property.
 It’s full of cheesy humor and stars one of my childhood crushes, Jim Handy.
 I’ve seen it enough times that I could probably fill in as an emergency understudy if one of the Cast Members fell ill during the performance.
 Why is it under the dining category?
 Well, it’s a dinner show so you get a hearty meal with your entertainment.
 You start off with some of the most amazing cornbread I’ve ever had and it only gets better from there.
 Buckets of ribs, fried chicken, beans, veggies, and strawberry shortcake (the dessert gets its own dance number, so if you were wondering why I love this show so much, that’s part of it).
 Grown-ups even get sangria and beer included – and if your group is big enough, they’ll bring it to you by the pitcher.

 The Hoop Dee Doo is performed three times a night at Pioneer Hall in the Settlement area, and you’ll definitely want reservations.
 Unlike most Disney World dining reservations, this one requires pre-payment.
 Click here for the booking website.
 There are three categories of seating, though the difference between Category 1 and Category 3 is less than $10 and the quality of the view is way better in Category 1, so I’d pay the extra few bucks to sit closer to the stage.
 The dining plan can be used for it, but it requires two sit-down credits.

 Trail’s End Restaurant